 We’ve been enjoying this for leftovers all week while I desperately try to clean out the refrigerator before we leave for vacation.
 We fly out tomorrow morning to spend 5 days in Arizona!
 We will be exploring Phoenix, Sedona and the Grand Canyon so if any of you have recommendations on things to do, sights to see and places to eat, please comment down below!If you try out this recipe, be sure to leave a comment below to let me know how you liked it!
 If you're on Instagram, be sure to snap a pic and tag #dishingouthealth so I can see your beautiful creations!

-- 1-2 tsp freshly grated ginger (sub for ½ tsp ground ginger)
+- 1-2 teaspoon freshly grated ginger sub for ½ teaspoon ground ginger

 - Juice of 1 whole orange

-- 2 tsp sesame oil (sub for vegetable oil)
+- 2 teaspoon sesame oil sub for vegetable oil

 - 2 cups sugar snap peas

 - Begin by preparing rice according to package instructions.
 Cooking times will vary, but the idea is to cook the rice in 1 cup lite coconut milk and 1 ½ cups water.
 Season rice with ½ teaspoon sea salt.
 While the rice cooks, heat sesame oil in a large skillet over medium-HIGH heat.